 In a woodland ecosystem, flighted animals seek new perches when a tree falls.
 Microbes, fungi, and invertebrates receive notice that it’s their turn to move in, to transform death into a place for new life.

-The sculpting process for this work began with a stump I kept noticing on weekly forest walks.
-The artifact was brought home & washed thoroughly.
-After drying for days in the bright sun, I cradled the root in my lap, carefully cleaning what could be saved & removing any parts that were beyond recognition.
-The surface was coated with black India ink as a final dressing.
+The sculpting process began with a stump I kept noticing on weekly forest walks.
+With help I brought the artifact home, washed it, & allowed it to dry in the bright sun.
+Next I carefully cleaned the entire surface and crevices.
+The final surface was coated with black India ink as a dressing.

 I collected fallen leaves and branches from my yard.
 This seasonal detritus served as molds for my 3D pen to trace.
 I manually wove pure silk thread into the extruded resin with my other hand wherever structural strength was needed.
 At times I stayed true to the original forms.
 Other times I allowed my imagination to take over.
 Hybrid forms of leaves merged with vertebrae, cranium, and lung emerged.

 For me, the finished work revealed evidence of a funerary ritual dressed up in Nature’s rhythms.
 The data for this observation came from noticing how external seasonal changes aligned with life changes I experienced simultaneously.